kwchurch/gft/doc/for_developers_only/questions.md

 (Pdb)
 ```

-Note the difference in shapes.
-The hf version creates 3 logits (because num_labels is 3), but the pd version creates only 2 logits.
 Do you know why the pd version creates only 2 logits?

 <h1>Question 1: Summary</h1>
 I could use help with the summarize_model function in